Decorative service page background

 Not all sprains are created equal.
 Professionals classify them into three grades based on the severity of ligament damage.
 A Grade 1 sprain is mild, involving a slight stretching of the ligament.
 A Grade 2 sprain is a moderate, partial tear that causes more pain and instability.
 A Grade 3 sprain is a complete tear, resulting in significant pain and joint instability.
 The symptoms often reflect the grade: look for pain, swelling, bruising, and tenderness.
 You’ll also likely have trouble moving the joint.
 Recognizing these signs helps create a targeted performance recovery plan.

-Sprained Something?
-Here's What to Do First
+Sprained a Joint?
+Here’s What to Do Now

 That moment you roll an ankle or twist a knee can be frustrating, but what you do in the first 24 to 48 hours makes a huge difference in your recovery.
 Taking immediate, correct action can help manage pain and swelling, setting you up for a much smoother healing process.
 The key is to act quickly and avoid common missteps that can sideline you for longer than necessary.
 Think of this as your first-response guide to getting back on your feet.